maglietti/ignite3-chinook-demo/README.md

 This project demonstrates how to use Apache Ignite 3's Java API with POJO-based table mapping.
 It implements the Chinook database, a sample database schema for a digital media store, to showcase various Ignite 3 features including:

 - Annotation-based table mapping
-- Distribution zones and data co-location
+- Distribution zones and storage profiles
+- Data co-location for optimized joins
 - CRUD operations with POJOs
 - SQL query execution
 - Transaction management